 4. Paladin Energy (TSX:PDN)

 2017 production: 4.149 million pounds uranium

-The company relisted on the ASX earlier in 2018 after an eight-month suspension.
-Paladin entered administration in July 2017 after failing to pay a major creditor, and the relisting came after a successful restructuring.
-In August of this year, the firm made a takeover bid for Summit Resources (ASX:SMM), a uranium exploration company in which it already holds an 82.08-percent stake.
+The company re-listed on the ASX earlier in 2018 after an eight-month suspension.
+Paladin entered administration in July 2017 after failing to pay a major creditor, and the relisting came after a restructuring.

 5. Energy Resources of Australia